asidikrdn/go-restapi/README.md

 Stack in this boilerplate :

-- `gin-gonic` as main library to handle any routes.
+- `gorilla/mux` as main library to handle any routes.
 - `bcrypt` as password encryption to secure the password before store it in the database.
 - `jwt` as a token to authenticate communication from other service, such as client (front-end).
 - `gorm` as ORM library to handle communication between the apps and SQL databases.
 And MySQL driver to connect to MySQL.
 - `godotenv` as an .env file reader to read the environment variables form .env file.
 - `cors` as cors configuration.
+- `validator` as a request validator.

 ## Environtment Variables